Using a Router Table as a Jointer?

 Richard Jones: Yes.
 You can use an inverted table-mounted router to straighten narrow edges.
 Offset the outfeed table by the depth of cut set by the infeed table.

-Using a router table as a jointer is a good option if you're working in tight quarters or on a tight tool budget.
 The main drawback is the time it takes to get the fence set up with the correct offset.
 If you own a Rockler router table and fence, your in luck.
 Rockler offers a set of Router Table Jointing Shims that make setting up to use your router as a joiner quick and painless.
 It's a simple procedure - here's all that's involved:

 Unplug the router and chuck-up a straight bit. - we recommend a bit with a wide diameter for the smoothest cut.